Justices of the Supreme Court

 Favorite Words

 A quote from Julius Caesar, translated by SHIONO Nanami in her book titled "The Story of the Roman People" as "Most people only see what they want to see," is my favorite.
-According to information from the internet, the original saying is "Men willingly believe what they wish."
-However, I prefer the translation by SHIONO.
-People often refuse to listen to information inconvenient to themselves or what they do not want to hear.
+The original saying is apparently "Men willingly believe what they wish."
+However I prefer the translation by SHIONO.
+People often refuse to listen to information that is not convenient to themselves or that they do not want to hear.
 This phrase can also be interpreted as a warning to suggest that we should squarely face unpleasant circumstances instead of avoiding them.
 It is rather difficult to adopt such a mindset, though.

 Books that Left an Impression on Me